safesoftware/FMETraining/README.md

 If you wish to change the content of the manual, you can fork the [GitHub repository](https://github.com/safesoftware/FMETraining/tree/FME-Desktop-Data-Integration-2018).
 The manual is created using the [GitBook toolchain](https://toolchain.gitbook.com/) and is written in easily editable [Markdown](https://daringfireball.net/projects/markdown/).
 [Detailed instructions on adapting this content](https://docs.google.com/document/d/1N0XCvhYy2CP8x9qtANF0VKXAyK5GYMfaa6XPkyYcyi0/edit) are also available.

 Some suggestions for adaptation:
 - Localize the exercise data to your country or city.
 A list of open data portals is available [here](https://www.opendatasoft.com/a-comprehensive-list-of-all-open-data-portals-around-the-world/).
+You could also use [OpenStreetMap](https://www.openstreetmap.org/) data, which has good global coverage.
   - If you do change the data, feel free to modify your own [Module Resources](.\Integration0About\0.02.ModuleResources.md) page.
 - If you prefer to grade close-ended questions, you could edit the final question in the scenario exercise.
 You could restrict the datasets or provide a data integration problem to solve rather then leaving it open for students to choose their data.